hashicorp/vault-client-dotnet/docs/Secrets.md

 <a name="openldapcheckinlibrary"></a>
 # **OpenLDAPCheckInLibrary**
-> void OpenLDAPCheckInLibrary (string name, OpenLDAPCheckInLibraryRequest openLDAPCheckInLibraryRequest, string openldapMountPath = null)
+> void OpenLDAPCheckInLibrary (OpenLDAPCheckInLibraryRequest openLDAPCheckInLibraryRequest, string name, string openldapMountPath = "openldap", TimeSpan? wrapTTL = null)

 Check service accounts in to the library.